 Doing this effectively requires technology.
 Recent breakthroughs in financial technology now allow advisors to create custom portfolios that address their client's individual preferences, whether they are a zoomer who wants to invest in carbon-neutral companies or a millennial that may still harbor doubt for Big Banks.
-Some of the most popular methods to do so are custom and direct indexing.
-We've highlighted the benefits of both in prior posts (here and here).
+Some of the most popular methods to do so are custom indexing and direct indexing.

 But some of it bears repeating; both approaches unlock a level of customization that was otherwise unattainable with an off-the-shelf fund.
 And as our CEO Samir Vasavada recently noted, "Millennials and Gen Z won't accept the same one-size-fits-all portfolios of the past.
 Their demands for more personalization will further accelerate the unbundling of financial advice and products."